magiclen/educe/README.md

 You may need to activate the `full` feature to enable support for advanced expressions.

+Note that the expression is pasted into the generated `default` method verbatim, so for a generic type it has to be valid for every possible instantiation; an expression producing a concrete type does not work for a generic field.

 ###### The Default Values for Specific Fields

 ```rust